Women in IT Networking at SC (WINS)

 WINS Accomplishments

-The WINS program has facilitated return participation by partially funding travel for 7 of the 15 WINS women who have continued to participate in SCinet.
+The WINS program has facilitated return participation by partially funding travel for 7 of the 15 WINS Alumni who have continued to participate in SCinet.
 In addition, many of the returning WINS participants have taken on leadership roles: 1 in SC17, 4 in SC18, 6 in SC19, 9 in SC20, 8 in SC21, 4 in SC22 and 9 in SC23 as shown in Figure 2.

 Figure 2: SCinet Leadership Roles by Year